Idle Roomers (1944 film): Production notes

 Filmed on November 17–20, 1943, the title Idle Roomers is a pun on "idle rumors."
 The plot device of bellhops pursuing the affections of an attractive female hotel guest would be used in the 1953 Woody Woodpecker cartoon Belle Boys.

 Idle Roomers marked the first appearance of regular Stooge co-star Christine McIntyre who would predominantly work with the team for the remainder of the series.

 Curly Howard fades

 Curly Howard's voice begins to deepen with this film.
 Since his 1940 divorce from Elaine Ackerman, Curly had lived a wild life, making merry on a regular basis, and drinking until the wee hours of the morning.
 Columbia cinematographer Henry Freulich stated in a 1984 interview that it was not unusual to see Curly stumbling into work looking like "he had himself a heluva time!"
-By 1944, the effects of Curly's lifestyle began to have an effect on his performances.
+By late 1943, the effects of Curly's lifestyle began to have an effect on his performances.
 Idle Roomers marks the first time his acting seems a little slower.
 The deeper voice confirms this assessment.

+Curly did manage to drop the word "F@#K" in his dialogue, that was somehow missed during the editing process.